rescuezilla/rescuezilla/docs/build_instructions/BUILD.ISO.IMAGE.md

 mkdir /mnt/ramdisk/
-sudo mount -t tmpfs -o rw,size=7G tmpfs /mnt/ramdisk/ rsync -av `pwd` /mnt/ramdisk cd /mnt/ramdisk
+sudo mount -t tmpfs -o rw,size=7G tmpfs /mnt/ramdisk/ rsync -av `pwd` /mnt/ramdisk cd /mnt/ramdisk/rescuezilla

 # Build the amd64 ISO image based on Ubuntu 20.04 (Focal), and the deb files.
 # This should work on Ubuntu or Ubuntu-derived distributions, but is _not_ recommended
 # Debian or Debian-derived environments (see "EFI Secure Boot" section below).
 #
 # sudo privileges required for the chroot bind mount
-sudo make focal
+sudo make jammy

 # Test the generated ISO image in a virtual machine. (see suggested workflow section below)
 sudo apt-get install virtualbox